 Soni, R.; Hall, T. H.; Mitchell, B. P.; Owen, M. R.; Wills, M. Asymmetric reduction of electron-rich ketones with tethered ru(II)/TsDPEN catalysts using formic acid/triethylamine or aqueous sodium formate.
 J. Org.
 Chem.
 2015, 80 (13), 6784-6793.

 Highly flammable liquid and vapour.
 Harmful if swallowed.
-Harmful in contact with skin.
-Harmful if inhaled.
+Toxic in contact with skin.
 Causes severe skin burns and eye damage.
+Toxic if inhaled.
+May cause respiratory irritation.
+May cause drowsiness or dizziness.